London Underground tube strikes Updates

 Taxis and Ride Sharing:

-You can call for a taxi, especially when you are traveling with someone and sharing the rent, but It will be quite challenging during a strike as it’s very crowded, so plan before you go.
+You can call for a taxi, especially when you are traveling with someone and sharing the rent, but It’s a bit risky during a strike as it’s very crowded, so plan before you go.

 Boats: